rfresh2/ZenithProxyChatControl/README.md

 ## Warning

 Letting in-game players send commands is inherently insecure and unstable.

-It relies on the server's authentication and chat formatting.
+You are relying on the server's authentication, text formatting, and not being muted

 A better option is: [ZenithProxyMod](https://github.com/rfresh2/ZenithProxyMod#web-api-commands) + [ZenithProxyWebAPI](https://github.com/rfresh2/ZenithProxyWebAPI)

-The mod adds an in-game command to send commands through an authenticated web API.
-Example:`/api command myProxy pearlLoader load myFriend`
+The mod adds an in-game command to send commands through the web API

+Mod command example:`/api command myProxy pearlLoader load myFriend`

 ## Usage